shubham-govekar/RAG-PDF-Chatbot/README.md

 - A hybrid search (vector + keyword)
 - Result merging and re-ranking with FlashRank
 - A score-based quality check: low-confidence retrievals are rejected
-- LLM generation via Ollama's Llama 3.2 when confidence is high
+- LLM generation via Ollama (configurable model; default: `qwen2.5:1.5b`) when confidence is high

 ---